If-0n/Playfab-Spammer/README.md

 * Easy to use ui in console

-# Donating to klox's projects
+# Donating to If0n's projects

 * Tether (Solana) *8bsYncMLMZXdfVg4cK3SW5SW5btzpxoUonDkNXMccjLS*